sam-tripathi/Defeat-JAVA/Manacher's Algorithm - Strings - JAVA.md

 In the case of an even length palindrome, the middle character will be a "#" character.

 Example: string = $aaccccaa$ -> _#a#a#c#c#c#c#a#a#_ .
 Here, we can see that the middle character will come out to be a "#"

-#### Steps of the `Manacher's algorithm` are as follows:

-1. Create an array arr of length sLen which is 2∗n+3 (n being the length of the given string s), to modify the given string.
-2. Prepend "@" and append "$" in the string s.
-This is done to avoid the bounds checking.
-3. Now fill up arr be alternate "#" and characters of the given string s.
-4. We will declare some variables-
-* To store the maximum length of palindrome declare a variable maxLength
-* Declare S=0, R=0 and C=0 which stores the starting, ending and center position of the palindrome found.
-5. We create an array Plen to store the length of each palindrome found.
-The length is stored in the array about their centre i.e C.
-6. Create a for loop iterating from i=1 to sLen−1.
-7. Inside the for loop, check if i < R, if yes, then assign minimum of R-i and Plen[2*C-i] to Plen[i].
-8. After the if condition nest a while loop, to count width along the center, condition being, arr[i+Plen[i]+1] is equal to arr[i-Plen[i]-1], if yes, increment Plen[i] by 1.
-Here we try to expand the palindrome centered at i.
-9. Now if palindrome centered at i expands past right, we will adjust center(C) based on expanded palindrome.
-That means, check if i+Plen[i] is greater than R, if yes, assign C to be 1, and R to be i+Plen[i].
-10. Check if Plen[i] comes out to be greater than maxLength, then the starting point S is assigned (i-Plen[i]-1)/2, and maxLength is assigned Plen[i].
-11. End the for loop and return the substring of s starting from S and ending at S+maxLength-1.

 #### Implementation -